LeaDalibard/angular-workshop/README.md

 ### Make your first Component :

-1. We are gonna make a Famous People List component, where we are gonna display the list of all our famous people.
+1. We are gonna make a FamousPeopleListComponent, where we are gonna display the list of all our famous people.
 In the terminal type :
  `ng generate component famous-people-list`
  (or  : `ng g c famous-people-list`)